Preparing for camp

 For Young’ns A, Family Camp, Grandparent Camp, and Women’s Big R, camp ends at 11:30 am on the last day of your camp session.
 Please plan to pick up your camper no later than noon on the last day of their camp session.

-- Camper Behavior Expectations And Guide
+- Camper Behavior Expectations And Guidelines

 It is our priority to take care of the physical, emotional and spiritual needs of both the individual and the group.
 In order to do this we have established some basic guidelines and expectations for campers.